8 September 1981

 21 February 1985

-and strikes up a friendship with the lad.
+Derek stops a young boy, Jason, from running into the road, and strikes up a friendship with the lad.
 It's not long before Del discovers that Jason's mother, June, is an old flame who he last saw around nineteen years ago.
 While Del and June rekindle their romance, Rodders is dating a lovely girl from the newsagent called Debby - a fact that is seriously curtailing his dirty magazine fetish.
 It soon transpires that Debby is June's daughter, and it's almost her 19th birthday.
 Del and Rodney soon put two and two together, and decide that Debby may well be Del's daughter.
 It gets worse when Rodney realises that he has fallen for a girl who could be his niece.
 Everything comes to a head when Del finally confronts June to find out whether Debby is his daughter or not.
 It turns out that Debby was actually fathered by his friend Albie Littlewood, who tragically died in a cycling accident whilst he was seeing June behind Del's back.

 28 February 1985

 While the Trotter brothers try to cope with their Grandad's unexpected death, his funeral provides a surprise addition to their flat in Mandela House.
 Among the mourners - who have come from as far away as North London - are Del's cousins Jean and Stan, and they're accompanied by Grandad Trotter's brother, Uncle Albert.
 During the wake at the flat, Rodney seems disturbed by the jovial behaviour and good humour of the mourners.
 To distract himself he listens to salty old sea dog Albert's stories of his exploits in the Navy.
 As the wake comes to an end, it appears that Jean and Stan have neglected to take Albert home with them to North London, so Del decides to let him stay the night.
 The next day it appears that Jean and Stan have gone for good and want nothing to do with Albert.
 Despite feeling sorry for the old man, Del is reluctant to let him stay and ships Albert off to the Seaman's Mission.
-It's not long before Albert returns to the flat, as the Seaman's mission has been razed to the ground.
+It's not long before Albert returns to the flat, as the Seaman's mission has been raised to the ground.
 So Del reluctantly lets the old boy move in, and a new era begins for the Trotters.

 7 March 1985